dotnet/AspNetCore.Docs/aspnetcore/fundamentals/app-state.md

 The in-memory cache provider stores session data in the memory of the server where the app resides.
 In a server farm scenario:

 * Use *sticky sessions* to tie each session to a specific app instance on an individual server.
 [Azure App Service](https://azure.microsoft.com/services/app-service/) uses [Application Request Routing (ARR)](/iis/extensions/planning-for-arr/using-the-application-request-routing-module) to enforce sticky sessions by default.
 However, sticky sessions can affect scalability and complicate web app updates.
 A better approach is to use a Redis or SQL Server distributed cache, which doesn't require sticky sessions.
 For more information, see <xref:performance/caching/distributed>.
-* The session cookie is encrypted via [IDataProtector](/dotnet/api/microsoft.aspnetcore.dataprotection.idataprotector).
+* The session cookie is encrypted via <xref:Microsoft.AspNetCore.DataProtection.IDataProtector>.
 Data Protection must be properly configured to read session cookies on each machine.
 For more information, see <xref:security/data-protection/introduction> and [Key storage providers](xref:security/data-protection/implementation/key-storage-providers).

 ### Configure session state